 Kensington®, a worldwide leader of desktop productivity and mobility solutions for IT, business and home office professionals and The Professionals’ Choice for device security for nearly 25 years, today announced findings from a U.S. survey on the security risks created by IT theft in the enterprise.
 Findings show IT theft in the office ranks at 23 percent—almost as high as theft in cars and transportation (25 percent), and more than theft in airports and hotels (15 percent) or restaurants (12 percent).

 These findings are significant since IT may be lulled into a false sense of security that laptops and other electronic devices are safe on the premises when users are working in the office.

-Conducted in July 2016, the Kensington IT Security & Laptop Theft Survey — summarized in a new infographic — found that IT professionals across industries are not taking the necessary steps to ensure security of their enterprise environments.
+Conducted in July 2016, the Kensington IT Security & Laptop Theft Survey found that IT professionals across industries are not taking the necessary steps to ensure security of their enterprise environments.
 According to the survey, more than a third (34 percent) of IT personnel do not have a physical security policy in place to protect their companies’ laptops, mobile devices, and other electronic assets.

 Other key findings of the Kensington survey include:

 - More than half (54 percent) of survey participants do not currently utilize physical locks for IT equipment.

 - Only 20 percent of IT personnel surveyed lock down non-computing equipment, such as projectors, hard drives, monitors, or speaker phones.